|Fastest Growing Market:||Asia Pacific|

 To understand key trends, Download Sample Report

-North America leads the glioblastoma multiforme treatment market, owing to rise in funding initiatives and awareness among patients, followed by Europe.
-According to the American Society of Clinical Oncology (ASCO), in 2019, it was expected that an estimated 23,820 adults (13,410 men and 10,410 women) in the United States will be diagnosed with primary cancerous tumors of the brain and spinal cord.
+North America leads the glioblastoma multiforme treatment market, owing to a rise in funding initiatives and awareness among the patient population.
+Government support for the development of the healthcare sector, widespread awareness of brain disorders and tumors, easy access to high-quality medical facilities, and favorable reimbursement policies are among the key factors driving the regional market's growth.
+According to the American Society of Clinical Oncology (ASCO), in February 2022, it was expected that an estimated 25,050 adults (14,170 men and 10,880 women) in the United States would be diagnosed with primary cancerous tumors of the brain and spinal cord.
 Brain tumors account for 85% to 90% of all primary CNS tumors.
-However, Asia Pacific is expected to grow at a faster rate due to the increasing awareness regarding advanced treatment options, and the presence of emerging economies in this region.
+Moreover, about 4,170 children under the age of 15 were diagnosed with a brain or CNS tumor this year in the United States.

-The leading players in the global glioblastoma multiforme treatment market are - Arbor Pharmaceuticals, Bristol-Myers Squibb, Eli Lilly and Company, F. Hoffmann-La Roche Ltd, Merck & Co.
-Inc., Sun Pharmaceutical and Teva Pharmaceutical Industries Ltd.
+The leading players in the global glioblastoma multiforme treatment market are Arbor Pharmaceuticals, Bristol-Myers Squibb, Eli Lilly and Company, F. Hoffmann-La Roche Ltd, Merck & Co.
+Inc., Sun Pharmaceuticals, and Teva Pharmaceutical Industries Ltd.

 2. RESEARCH METHODOLOGY